tkidman/shifty/readme.md

 ## TODO:
  * night/morning rule
- * new shift types (reference, SLC)
  * shift description column (eg: carlton)
- * staff negative shift type (some staff shouldn't work standard shifts)
  * show if week 1 or week 2 on roster
  * show more info when no-one found (no one working, people on leave/neg)
  * no warnings for backup shifts
- * shifty legacy - parse input by column names
+ * shifty legacy - parse input by column names instead of indexes.
  * handle exceptions gracefully
  * trim whitespace from input fields
  * Test pug files